RoBOPPics/BB/_pages/app-man-patternLibraries.md

 The Playlist Library lists all of the Playlists that you have either created or downloaded from the Pattern and Playlist Catalog.

 ![Catalog Image](../assets/images/PlaylistScreen_500.jpg){: width="300" .align-center }

+You can create a new Playlist by tapping the title of the Playlist at the top, and hitting enter.
+This will open the Playlist information page where you can enter the details.
+When you hit the backbutton, you will see your new empty Playlist.
+The procedure for adding Patterns to your Playlist is described above in the "Copy to Selected Playlist" item.

 ## Playlist Kabob Menu